subhanaristiadi/Loan-Knowledge-Base/docs/tables/Loans.md

 # Overview

-The **Loans** table stores all approved loan contracts within the Loan Management System.
+The **Loans** table stores approved loan records that have been created from customer loan applications.

-A loan record is created only after a customer's application has been successfully approved.
-It contains the official loan information used throughout the repayment period, including the approved amount, loan term, interest rate, current status, and repayment schedule.
+Each record contains loan information such as the associated application, loan status, credit score, loan period, interest rate, and disbursed amount.

-The Loans table is one of the core transactional tables in the database and serves as the foundation for payment processing, portfolio management, financial reporting, and business intelligence.
+The table represents the final stage of the loan approval process and is the primary source for loan portfolio analysis.

 ---

 # Business Purpose

-The Loans table manages approved loans and their lifecycle.
+The Loans table records approved loans and their financial attributes.

 Business objectives include:

 - Recording approved loans
-- Tracking loan balances
+- Tracking loan status
-- Managing repayment schedules
+- Recording customer credit scores
-- Supporting payment processing
+- Recording loan terms
-- Monitoring loan performance
+- Recording loan interest rates
-- Providing portfolio analytics
+- Recording disbursed loan amounts
-- Supporting financial reporting
+- Supporting reporting and portfolio analytics

 ---